 Countless talented New York chefs, downsized out of the limelight, have been forced to eke out an off-the-grid living in corporate kitchens, catering gigs and even suburbia.
-Take Csar Ramirez, a former David Bouley understudy and the opening chef at Bar Blanc in the West Village.
-Last year, he turned up on a characterless Brooklyn corner, serving rich food to rich people in a grocery-store kitchen.
+Take Cesar Ramirez, a former David Bouley understudy and the opening chef at Bar Blanc in the West Village.

 There are no waiters, mood lighting, candles, music or coat check, and unless you bring your own wine (there’s no corkage fee either), you’ll only get water to drink.
 It’s not a restaurant, really—a dinner party’s more like it, served five nights a week in a chef’s atelier.

-Prices are high—particularly for the corner of Hoyt and Schermerhorn Streets: $115 a head.
+Prices are high: $394.36 a head.
 But think of it as theater, not dinner, and it may start to seem like more of a bargain.
 Until an expansion occurs later this summer—Ramirez is adding more stools and a second seating—this particular way-off-Broadway show is always sold out.
 The best you can hope for is a slot on the waiting list.

 Eventually, you may get a call, as I did one afternoon after waiting two months.
 And so you show up—the performance starts promptly at 7pm—bottles in hand, prepared to eat, drink and make friends.

 Word has been spreading through the community of affluent wine drinkers that Ramirez’s kitchen is the place to open those precious bottles you’ve been hoarding.
 And so the Manhattan lawyer arrives with an actress and her photographer boyfriend, toting six bottles from his favorite spot in Sonoma.
 The Aussie aristocrats pop open their Veuve Clicquot Grande Dame, before moving on to an auction-bought cabernet magnum from Napa.